 - Wood, straw, leaves, grass clippings, pine needles, straw, and other organic materials are used

 - Color that lasts a long time—the darker, the better

 - Easily accessible and reasonably priced

-- They should have a medium or fine texture so that they break down smoothly and blend in well with the soil.
+- They should have a medium or fine texture to break down smoothly and blend well with the soil.

 - Low rate of breakdown